linkja/linkja-docker/linkja-hashing/README.md

 ## Building the image
 Users typically will not need to build the Docker image.
 This will be done by the project coordinator.

-The Docker image is created via:
+The Docker image is created via the following command, with the exception that you will need to specify the version of linkja-hashing that you are building the image for (e.g., 0.8) and substitute that in for `{version}`.

-`docker build -t linkja-hashing .`
+`docker build --no-cache=true --build-arg BUILD_DATE=$(date -u +'%Y-%m-%dT%H:%M:%SZ') --build-arg VERSION={version} -t linkja/linkja-hashing:latest -t linkja/linkja-hashing:{version} .`

 Verify that the image was created locally.